justeslam/offsec2/notes/tmux.md

 Search down: Prefix + [ + /
 Search up: Prefix + [ + ?
 Kill pane: Ctrl-B + X
+To paste terminal contents to a normal file:
+- Copy the text: select the text and press mouse left-button with shift key press too.
+- Paste the text with shift key + middle-button

 #### Tmux Logging